EdwardPenny/Birmingham-physics-year-2-lab-project-emission-spectra-of-noble-gases/README.md

 # Birmingham-physics-year-2-lab-project-emission-spectra-of-noble-gases
-This repository contains the code which Edward Penny and Emir Muhammad wrote to analyse data for the year 2 project emission spectra of noble gases
+This repository contains the code which Edward Penny and Emir Muhammad wrote to analyse data for the year 2 project emission spectra of noble gases.

 Due to the fact that we only started to keep copies of our old code approximently two third of the way through the term some of our earliest code is missing but the more recently writen code is has frequent versions showing gradual improvement.

 We do not believe it is possible to upload files and add them to the branch of an existing file unfortunetaly.
 Instead we will upload all of the code seperatly and in this document we will write an overview of the changes between the document Spectra of Noble gases V11 condensed for git hub is the final version of our code.

+Cadmium calibration code
+This code is not related to the rest of the code we have written, it was written in approximently week 3 of labs.
+I contains code that imports then averages the data we took form the cadmium lamp.
+The code which identies the pixel numbers of the peaks of the emission spectrum.
+I also contains code which was written in approximently week 6 which analyse the data to see if there is a tilt in the emission lines as this would lead to inaccuracies in the data.
+The calibration found that the emission lines were indeed vertical.

 Helium analysis data V0.1
 Is the earliest version of the code we have.
 It was written in approximently week 4 of labs.
 It imports all the data of a given ampule averages all images down to a graph of wavelength agaisnt intensity in arbetry units.
 It also plots vertical red lines on the graph showing the wavelengths detected which coniside with wavelengths of the true helium emission spectrum.